Kidney Ureter And Suprarenal Gland Question And Answers

 • Drained by right and left suprarenal veins:

-• Right suprarenal vein drain into inferior vena cava
+• Right suprarenal vein drains into the inferior vena cava

-• Left suprarenal vein drain into left renal vein.
+• The left suprarenal vein drains into the left renal vein.

 Suprarenal Glands Lymphatic Drainage: Drain into lateral aortic nodes.

-Suprarenal Glands Nerve Supply: Receive mainly myelinated preganglionic sympathetic fiers derived from splanchnic nerves.
+Suprarenal Glands Nerve Supply: Receive mainly myelinated preganglionic sympathetic fibers derived from splanchnic nerves.

 Question 9.
-Describe in detail about the features, division, course, and relations of ureter.
+Describe in detail the features, division, course, and relations of the ureter.

 Answer: